The North Cumbria Health and Care System includes the following partners working together with Cumbria County Council and the third sector:

 North Cumbria is a large and remote rural area with some communities facing a journey of more than two hours to reach a service.
 There is a pocket of large urban communities on the west coast with high levels of deprivation.
 The area has been divided into eight integrated care communities (ICCs) based on groups of GP practices and their patients.
 By understanding the challenges that each area faces, it is hoped that the community can work together with health and care organisations to improve the health and wellbeing of local people.

-The area’s population of 323,000 faces a number of health challenges, including a ‘super-aging’ population and reducing numbers of people of working age.
+The area’s population of 3 million faces a number of health challenges, including a ‘super-aging’ population and reducing numbers of people of working age.
 By 2020, nearly 25 per cent of the Cumbrian population will be aged over 65, with the associated challenges of a likely increase in demand for services and more people living with dementia.

 The North Cumbria partners want to build a new integrated health and care system together, using their collective capabilities to create a healthier, happier population.